zenmumbler/promised-db/README.md

       .next(cur => {
         // cur is an IDBCursor, `value` will be present for non-key cursors myProcessFunc(cur.value);
-        // NOTE: you still MUST call cur.continue() to proceed to the next record cur.continue();
+        // NOTE: you still have to call cur.continue() to proceed to the next record
+        // or use calls like cur.continuePrimaryKey(...) for paged views etc. cur.continue();
       })
       .complete(() => {